 In keeping with the distinctive Christian nature of our community, Spring Arbor University establishes the following lifestyle expectations and standards.
 It should be noted that this list is considered a baseline and is not necessarily comprehensive and all-inclusive in nature.
-The University faculty and administration reserve the right to confront and address other behaviors both on and off campus that are complex and/or viewed by the University as disruptive, dangerous, destructive, unbiblical or inconsistent with the Spring Arbor University mission.
+The University faculty and administration reserve the right to confront and address other behaviors both on and off campus that are complex and/or viewed by the University as disruptive, dangerous, destructive, unbiblical, or inconsistent with the Spring Arbor University mission.

 By enrolling at SAU, all students agree to abide by these Community Standards during the academic year.
-We recognize that some students may personally disagree with an SAU Community Standard.
-All students are welcome to join the student body as long as they are committed to adhering to these behavioral guidelines.
-Because Spring Arbor University promotes community cooperation and interpersonal respect, all students are required to abstain from hosting, promoting or being part of scenarios where a fellow student, or any other individual, is encouraged or given opportunity to violate the letter and/or the spirit of the aforementioned standards and expectations.
+We recognize that some students may personally disagree with an SAU community standard.
+All students supportive of receiving an education that promotes Christ as the perspective for learning and willing to live in a community guided by the following behavioral guidelines are welcome to be part of the student body.
+Because Spring Arbor University promotes both community cooperation and interpersonal respect, all students are required to abstain from hosting, promoting, or being part of scenarios where others are given the opportunity to violate the letter and/or the spirit of our community standards and expectations.